Storyblok Raises $80M Series C - Read News

 A good tutorial on how to get the Spotify token can be found here.

-Section titled How to use the Spotify API How to use the Spotify API
+How to use the Spotify API

 To be able to use the Spotify API, you have to install an app.
 Installing an app on the Spotify developers page is easy and free.
 Head over to the Spotify dashboard, login with your Spotify account, and click on Create an app.